 That gift changed our lives.
 My mother took it as a sign to get her family back into the Church, which she did.
 This time, though, we went all in.

-My mom has now been working in youth ministry for 22 years and is currently the Director of Religious Education at the church, my dad has been the Music Director there for 25 years, and I’ve lead thousands of people on pilgrimage over the past 15 years.
+My mom then spent over 20 years working in youth ministry as the Director of Religious Education at our church, my dad has been the Music Director there for 25 years, and I’ve lead thousands of people on pilgrimage over the past 17 years.

-There’s writing on the back of that icon that mentions it was touched to the original miraculous icon located in Rome.
+There’s writing on the back of that icon that mentions it was touched to the original miraculous icon located in Rome, at Sant’Alfonso right across from Santa Maria Maggiore.
 I now walk by that original Roman icon nearly every single day and it’s a constant reminder of how God worked in my life.